-This is a bit different than saying ‘听不懂’, which means you don’t understand the spoken language. 明白 means ‘clear’ or ‘obvious’ and is a good way to explain you don’t understand the person’s meaning.
+This is slightly different from saying ‘听不懂’, which means you don’t understand the spoken language. 明白 means’ clear’ or ‘obvious’ and is an excellent way to explain you don’t understand the person’s meaning.

 Alternatively, you can also ask the following:

 19. What do you mean? (shén me yì si) 什么意思？